 - on a very steep hill, but if you're not up for it, there's lifts and local busses

-- covered municipal market with local producers, monthly eco market (also at neighbouring town 30mins by train)
+- covered municipal market with local producers, with organic stalls every week supported by a local association (also at neighbouring town 30mins by train)

 This video explores the annual streetart festival, and also gives some great glimpses around the area which comprises everything from gritty sixties edifices, the classic old buildings of stone and tiles and of course the natural landscape!